Size / / /

 At a rapid pace, the daytime began to shrink incomprehensibly.
 In less than ten years, daylight was no more than five hours.
 The death rates of birds and animals shockingly increased.
 The production level of vegetables, fruits, and grains dramatically declined ...
 The four seasons are confused into a single long season.
 Additionally, due to the scarcity of resources, scientists resorted to cloning technology, relying on cell reproduction or reproduction by cloning to provide the essential needs for the continuation of life.
 At a time, the salvation of the world would not happen unless the remaining countries joined in an agreement to abolish the past.
 At a time, the great powers monopolized light technologies to control the weak governments and manage the course of their lives and affairs through what is known as the Castles.
 (2016, 7)

 In portraying such a terrifying dystopian scenario, Nasrallah calls attention to the threats of environmental catastrophe upon the planet due to the critical consequences of climate change, affecting the atmosphere, people, flora, fauna, and crops.
-Since the novel’s setting takes place in an anonymous location, the implications of climate change are both local and global, suggesting that the humanitarian crisis eventually will affect everyone, which connotes an omnipresent threat.
-Nasrallah himself comments on his novel, stating that “it speaks of the collapse of nature and of human civilization.”
-(Jalal 2018) This powerful statement explains why the dystopian environment dominates every aspect of Dog War II.
+Since the novel takes place in an anonymous location, the implications of climate change are both local and global, suggesting that the humanitarian crisis eventually will affect everyone, which connotes an omnipresent threat.
+Nasrallah himself comments on his novel, stating that “it speaks of the collapse of nature and of human civilization” (Jalal 2018).
+This powerful statement explains why the dystopian environment dominates every aspect of Dog War II.
 He acknowledges its gloomy nature, telling his readers: “I felt darkness engulf me as I wrote” (qtd. in Parr 2018).

 Arabfuturism and Nasrallah’s text tend to illustrate how people are capable of finding new ways to adjust to such challenging conditions.
 The main character (Rashed) dwells on the fact that “people can cope with the worst conditions eventually, even if they protest at the beginning” (Nasrallah 2016, 89-90).
-In other words, Rashed’s statement draws on the adaptive nature of human beings, and reasons that they can be conditioned to accept arrangements and practices, which ultimately will prove beneficial to themselves, even if resisted at first.[4]
+In other words, Rashed’s statement draws on the adaptive nature of human beings, and reasons that they can be conditioned to accept arrangements and practices that ultimately will prove beneficial to themselves, even if resisted at first.[4]
 In this context, Nasrallah explores the potential of technological solutions in dealing with some environmental problems.
 As the narrator recounts, “the project of the Ministry of Health of operating giant tanks was spouting medical steam into the air to prevent coughing fits and control the smell of moldiness—a terrible air quality!”
 (2016, 22).
-This quote demonstrates how the government finds a solution to air pollution by treating the rottenness in the atmosphere and the spread of cough infections by using gigantic medical tanks to spray medical steam in order to reduce respiratory disease and lessen the odor of the musty atmosphere.
+This quote demonstrates how the government finds a solution to air pollution by treating the rottenness in the atmosphere and the spread of cough infections with gigantic medical tanks to spray medical steam in order to reduce respiratory disease and lessen the odor of the musty atmosphere.
 Here, there is a call for the role of cooperative governments to find solutions to combat unbearable living conditions, which can be achieved through investing in sophisticated technology.
 In this light, Nasrallah’s text and Arabfuturism are optimistic about what changes can be made to improve future conditions on the planet.[5]

 Ecology is one of the paramount aspects of Nasrallah’s narrative.
-In the following example, Nasrallah displays how ‘Mother Nature’ is angry from harmful human activities.
-In a TV program, titled (All Directions), one of the guests who is an evolutionary biology professor explains, “Let’s not forget that Mother Nature is angry, very angry from us.
-For instance, what we witnessed in the shortness of daytime and the extension of the nighttime as well as the confusion of the seasons are evidence thereof.”
-(2016, 235) Here, Nasrallah implies how the weather extreme shift is attributed to negative human activities on Earth by invoking the notion that “Mother Nature is angry.”
+In the following example, Nasrallah displays how “Mother Nature” is angered by harmful human activities.
+In a TV program titled All Directions, one of the guests who is an evolutionary biology professor explains, “Let’s not forget that Mother Nature is angry, very angry with us.
+For instance, what we witnessed in the shortness of daytime and the extension of the nighttime as well as the confusion of the seasons are evidence thereof” (2016, 235).
+Here, Nasrallah implies how the weather extreme shift is attributed to negative human activities on Earth by invoking the notion that “Mother Nature is angry.”
 Namely, he criticizes human-made crises, which directly result from harming the environment and eventually will cause severe weather changes.

 Additionally, Nasrallah makes a reference to tsunamis in his narrative to depict a cataclysmic environmental scenario in the future to provoke his readers with its potential consequences.
 The narrator recasts:

 He [Rashed] looked outside.
 The world was more mysterious than ever before.
 The darkness swept through the windows inside like the fifth tsunami hurricane ...
-It became the most notorious (devastating) hurricane that occurred on earth, as its waves exceeded the lands of some countries that still preserve their old names, such as France, Netherlands, and Germany.
-It even reached the outskirts of Vienna, carrying millions of peoples’ bodies from country to country, in the largest forced migration witnessed in the old continent, as it were.
+It became the most notorious (devastating) hurricane that occurred on Earth, as its waves exceeded the lands of some countries that still preserve their old names, such as France, Netherlands, and Germany.
+It even reached the outskirts of Vienna, carrying millions of people's bodies from country to country, in the largest forced migration witnessed in the old continent, as it were.
 (2016, 231-232)

 This dreadful scene speaks to Nasrallah’s growing concerns about the anger of nature, thereby drawing on a familiar terrifying natural disaster that happened in the past and could happen in the future.
 In doing so, he grapples with the already alarming consequences of anthropogenic climate change and its potential threats of causing massive destruction and numerous deaths.
 By depicting the most destructive natural forces through a chain of hurricanes that hits the world, he reflects his anxiety about the uncertain future to the extreme.
 Namely, invoking tsunamis in his narrative expresses his fears of the unknown while simultaneously shocking his readers by exacerbating current environmental problems in induced-ecological natural disasters in the future map.